Electronic Research Administration and Data Analytics

 Electronic Research Administration

 Over the last few years, the research community has experienced a shift towards a more efficient and eco-friendly environment.
 This shift has resulted in the development of a system known as Electronic Research Administration, or eRA.
 The eRA system enhances a research administrator's ability to manage proposals and awards while simultaneously providing department administrators and faculty greater transparency into the proposal and award stages of projects.
-Additionally, more functionality allows for the continuous improvement of award monitoring and management processes.
+The systems provides electronic creation, submission, workflow, review, approval and communication surrounding compliance with IRB, IBC, IACUC and animal operations in addition to conflict of interest.
+Increased functionality and transparency allows for the continuous improvement of monitoring and management processes.

 Conflict of Interest and IRB will begin onboarding, process analysis, iterations and testing this summer and into the fall with "GO-LIVE" anticipated for Early spring semester 2024 *

 |Conflict of Interest||6/15/2023 - 12/31/2023|